dotlang/language/doc/RFE.md

 Or we can say, let's force output type when developer is not using shortcut notation:
 `(x:int, y:float -> z:float ) { ... z = 12 }`
 This makes more sense, I think.
+Proposal;
+- If type can be inferred, it is optional.
+- If result of function is an expression, just put it after `->`.
+Else write binding name and type and write statements in the code block.

 ? - If type is specified in context, can we write:
 `(x,y->x+y)`? or `(x,y->z){ z = x+y}`?